Galaxy clustering in the DESI Legacy Survey and its imprint on the CMB: Data Availability

 \section{Data Availability}

 All of the observational datasets used in this paper are available through the Legacy Survey website \url{http://legacysurvey.org/dr8/}.
-The codes used in this analysis along with several processed data products will be made publicly available upong publication.
+The codes used in this analysis along with several processed data products can be accessed at \url{https://gitlab.com/qianjunhang/desi-legacy-survey-cross-correlations}.